 by Ministry for Primary Industries on 14 Jun 2013

 Nathan Guy, Primary Industries Minister, has announced changes to regulatory controls of some of New Zealand’s most valuable fisheries, including a decision to extend consultation on the Otago/Southland Paua fisheries review.

+'I have decided there needs to further consultation on proposals to review commercial fishing restrictions in the Otago and Southland Paua fishery.
+'The importance of this fishery to recreational users has been made very clear over the past few months.
+'I have instructed the Ministry for Primary Industries to organise a process to work with all stakeholders and provide me with further recommendations on this issue in the next few months.
+I encourage all stakeholders to work together to reach a constructive solution.
 'I have also made changes to the rock lobster fishery which will streamline reporting and recordkeeping regulations, and remove unnecessary regulation in our most valuable export inshore fishery.
 The changes also have the potential to open up greater opportunities for domestic sales within New Zealand of this popular seafood.'
 Other decisions in today’s announcement will see: